-The one very important thing to be noted in writing objective of nursing is usage of words.
-It will really create a good impression and make them understand what kind of person you are by nature.
-Few sample are,
+One very important thing to be noted in the writing objective of nursing is the usage of words.
+It will create a good impression and make them understand what kind of person you are by nature.
+Few samples are,

-“ Was in charge of maternity ward for about 10 years with good exposure” instead “Was chief in charge of taking care of the maternity ward for about 10 years”.
-Both has a different tone, and it will change the perspective of the person looking at your resume.
-Be conscious and use right words.
+“ Was in charge of the maternity ward for about 10 years with good exposure” instead “Was chief in charge of taking care of the maternity ward for about 10 years”.
+Both have a different tone, and it will change the perspective of the person looking at your resume.
+Be conscious and use the right words.

 Cover Letters for Nurses:

-Spelling is very important part of your cover letter as it entirely changes the meaning and purpose of the letter.
-For example, instead of ‘form’ we tend to misspell as ‘from’.
+Spelling is a very important part of your cover letter as it entirely changes the meaning and purpose of the letter.
+For example, instead of ‘form’, we tend to misspell as ‘from’.
 Always try to use spell checker online before sending your resume.

 2. Right employer’s information:

-Always check twice or thrice whether you have written the right employer’s information, reference number of the job, contact person to the job, and job title etc.
+Always check twice or thrice whether you have written the right employer’s information, the reference number of the job, the contact person to the job, and job title, etc.

-Keep crosschecking whether the cover letter details matches the contents of resume.
+Keep crosschecking whether the cover letter details match the contents of the resume.

 Interview Tips for Nurses:

-When preparing for an interview, be it an experienced nurse or an fresh nursing graduate there is a three step procedure to be followed: Preparing for the D day…
+When preparing for an interview, be it an experienced nurse or a fresh nursing graduate there is a three-step procedure to be followed: Preparing for the D day…